abubakar-yinka/UdaciCards/README.md

 The Udacity Mobile Flashcards(UdaciCards) is a React Native app for iOS and Android that allows users to study collections of flashcards.
 The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

+## Helpful Sources
+- Tyler McGinnis lectures for the step by step guildlines and standard to follow from [Udacity's React Nanodegree Program](https://www.udacity.com/course/react-nanodegree--nd019)
+- The Official React Native Documentation from [React Native](https://facebook.github.io/react-native/)
+- Expo's Documentation for difficulties in setup and overall usage from [Expo](https://expo.io)
+- Using Navigations for React Native from [React Navigation](https://reactnavigation.org/en/)

 This react Native project app was created Using the following commands:

 - expo init UdaciCards